Your Community Needs You!

 Patrollers Bill, Terry and Anthony represented the Patrol at the Wellington Airport Regional Community Awards in 2017; having taken out the Health and Wellbeing category for Upper Hutt.
 Whilst we were unsuccessful in winning a Regional Award, it was humbling to see so many deserving groups providing their services to the Wellington Region.

-In 2017, Upper Hutt Community Patrol joined forces with Tawa Community Patrol, to represent Community Patrols New Zealand (CPNZ) as part of the Expo, which focused on the services provided by various Emergency Services groups throughout the Region.
+From 2017 through to current, Upper Hutt Community Patrol has joined forces with other Community Patrols, to represent Community Patrols New Zealand (CPNZ) as part of the Te Papa Emergency Services Expo, which focused on the services provided by various Emergency Services groups throughout the Region.
 Come and join us on Saturday 10 October 2020 10am to 3pm for another open day seeing what the various emergency services do within the community.

 Excellent work - painting out GRAFFITI